Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

   - *myZLayer*, replaced by *myDrawer->ZLayer()*
 * The method *PrsMgr_PresentationManager::Unhighlight()* taking Display Mode as an argument has been marked deprecated.
   Implementation now performs unhighlighting of all highlighted presentation mode.

+@subsection upgrade_720_Result_Of_BOP_On_Containers Result of Boolean operations on containers

+* The result of Boolean operations on arguments of collection types (WIRE/SHELL/COMPSOLID) is now filtered from duplicating containers.